simitomorrow/GENCG/Day 03.md

 ![Maze Idea](content/day03/maze.png)

 <br>
-Next I wanted to add the rotation.<br>
+Next I wanted to add rotation.<br>
 After giving it some thought I came up with the idea to not rotate the squares but to just transform and translate. <br>
 With the help of p5's rectMode(CORNERS); I would change the corner-coordinates of the upper rectangle to the one on the right.